communitiesuk/eip-ero-print-api/README.md

 ```
 $ ./gradlew ktlintApplyToIdea
 ```
-This only needs doing once to setup your IDE with the code styles.
+This only needs doing once to set up your IDE with the code styles.

 #### Running Tests
 ```